July 23, 2018

 ALBUQUERQUE, NM—James Jimenez, executive director of New Mexico Voices for Children, issued the following statement regarding the judge’s decision in the lawsuit filed against New Mexico contending that the state fails to fully fund its K-12 educational system as specified in its constitution:

-“New Mexico Voices for Children is satisfied with the judge’s ruling in Yazzie v.
+“New Mexico Voices for Children is satisfied with the judge’s ruling in Yazzie and Martinez v.
 State of New Mexico.

 “Across the nation, children of color and children from low-resource families are much more likely to face barriers to success in school and beyond.
 These children are more likely than their white peers to go to schools that are underfunded and that struggle to attract the best teachers.
 These children are more likely to be behind even before they enter the schoolhouse doors.